outl1ne/nova-detached-filters/README.md

 ## Usage

 Pass the filters you wish to detach from the filter menu and show on a card to `NovaDetachedFilters` class.
-**NB: Filters you wish to detach must also be defined in `filters()` function.**

 ```php
 use OptimistDigital\NovaDetachedFilters\NovaDetachedFilters;